When you mentally feel like crap and you know you should be feeling on top of the world

 This is the major reason why your lows take an eternity to climb out of.

 So, your ultimate goal in the ground floor room is to give your brain the opportunity it needs to rest and heal itself.
-And in my experience the fastest way to do this is by overindulging in calming and soothing activities.
+Antidepressant medication may help somewhat, but in my experience the fastest way rest your brain is by overindulging in calming and soothing activities.

 As an example…